Castle Vale F.C.: History

 The club was founded in 1964 as the pub team of the Horseshoe pub in the King's Heath area of Birmingham.
 The team played in the South Birmingham League and Mercian League for a number of years.
-In 1977 they changed their name to Kings Heath F.C. and joined the Midland Football Combination, initially in Division Two, and in 1982–83 were promoted to the top division, which was renamed the Premier Division in the same year.
+In 1977, they changed their name to Kings Heath F.C. and joined the Midland Football Combination, initially in Division Two, and were promoted in 1982–83 to the top division, which was renamed the Premier Division in the same year.

 By this stage the club, although still named Kings Heath, was based at The Glen in Solihull but were forced to leave the ground when, midway through an extensive programme of ground improvements, their financial backer abruptly pulled out, leaving them unable to complete the work.
-The team was able to groundshare with Knowle and later Shirley Town but the facilities at these grounds did not meet Premier Division requirements, forcing the club to step down to Division One.
-In the 1992–93 season Kings Heath finished as runners-up in Division One and were able to step back up to the Premier Division, having helped Shirley Town to get their ground up to the required standard.
-In 1999-2000 they achieved their best ever finish when they came second in the Premier Division.
+The team was able to groundshare with Knowle and later Shirley Town, but the facilities at these grounds did not meet Premier Division requirements, forcing the club to step down to Division One.
+In the 1992–93 season, Kings Heath finished as runners-up in Division One and were able to step back up to the Premier Division, having helped Shirley Town to get their ground up to the required standard.
+In 1999-2000, they achieved their best ever finish when they came second in the Premier Division.